 Mckenzie is a California native.
 She grew up a farm girl on a vineyard near Bakersfield.
 Her musical endeavors began when she started taking piano lessons at the age of four.
 She also played the saxophone in elementary school until switching to percussion, which she has loved ever since.

-For two years, she coached percussion students weekly at Presidio Middle School and Everett Middle School in San Francisco through SFCM’s Conservatory in the Schools program.
-She helped lead the percussion ensemble at Presidio Middle School to receive a command performance at the CMEA Solo/Ensemble Festival in 2014.
+For two years, I coached percussion students weekly at Presidio Middle School and Everett Middle School in San Francisco through SFCM’s Conservatory in the Schools program.
+I helped lead the percussion ensemble at Presidio Middle School to receive a command performance at the CMEA Solo/Ensemble Festival in 2014.